hippke/planejade/README.md

 plt.scatter(time, result.flux)
 ```

 The combined model is even more sensitive than [TLS](https://github.com/hippke/tls) (which is more sensitive than BLS).
 While TLS uses a realistic transit shape including limb darkening, its transit model is fixed for an entire search.
 Deviations between the assumed and the true transit shape reduce the sensitivity.
-Separate detrending lead to compromises: Too short filter lengths destroy part of the transit signal, too long filters do not reduce all stellar variability.
+Separate detrending lead to compromises: Too short filter lengths destroy part of the transit signal, too long filters do not remove all stellar variability.
 The combined approach is the perfect solution.

 For reference, in a classical transit search the procedure is to:
 1. Remove stellar trends e.g. with [wotan](https://github.com/hippke/wotan)